-These certificates provide an assurance to the user about the identity of the website they are communicating with.
 SSL may also be called TLS or Transport Layer Security protocol.
+These protocols rely on certificates that provide an assurance to the user about the identity of the website they are communicating with.

 How Does SSL Work?

-SSL protects information by encrypting the data transfer between a visitors browser and the website.
+SSL protects user information by encrypting the data being exchanged between the web server and a visitor’s browser.

-If everything checks out, then the browser uses the website’s public key to encrypt the data.
-This data is then sent back to the intended server (website) where it is decrypted using the public key and a secret private key.
+If a website’s certificate is correct, then the browser then uses the website’s public key to encrypt the data.
+They then send this data back to the designated website’s server where it is decrypted using both the public key and a secret private key.

-How to get a SSL Certificate for your website?
+How to Get an SSL Certificate for Your Website